MusicScience37/cpp-stat-bench/doc/sphinx/src/howto/configure_plotting.md

 # Configure Plotting in Source Code for More Plots

-This section show how to configure plotting in source code to generate more types of plots.
+This section shows how to configure plotting in source code to generate more types of plots.

 For plots generated without configurations in source codes, see [Generate Basic Plots of Processing Time](generate_basic_plots.md).